-For example, under the AIA, the U.S. Patent and Trademark Office (USPTO) will award a patent to an inventor who has the earliest effective filing date.
+For example, under the AIA, the U.S. Patent and Trademark Office (USPTO) will award a patent to an inventor with the earliest effective filing date.
 The earliest effective filing date is the original date that the application was filed.

 Section 103: Obviousness

-Pre-AIA Section 103: Prevents patenting of an invention if it would have been obvious at the time the claimed invention was made.
+Pre-AIA Section 103: Prevents patenting of an invention if it would have been evident at the time the claimed invention was made.

-AIA Section 103: A patent may not be obtained if the invention would have been obvious before the effective filing date of the claimed invention.
+AIA Section 103: A patent may not be obtained if the invention had been obvious before the effective filing date of the claimed invention.